kayla-lcm/proto-ansible/README.md

 #### Plain Old Ansible
 Differs a little since we're still not using ssh and instead all tasks are local tasks

-To run it, be `root` and then: `ansible-playbook -i localhost, site.yml`
+To run it, be `root` or have `sudo` and then: `ansible-playbook -i localhost, site.yml`

 Also contains a demo of an external role.
-In this case to install nginx
+In this case to install nginx.
+This role is included here as a git submodule.
+Use `git clone --recursive` to make sure it gets pulled too